IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 Note: The previous cluster setup of stand-alone worker nodes is supported, but deprecated.
 Clusters now have a feature called a worker pool, which is a collection of worker nodes with the same flavor, such as machine type, CPU, and memory.
 Use ibm_container_worker_pool and ibm_container_worker_pool_zone attachment resources to make changes to your cluster, such as adding zones, adding worker nodes, or updating worker nodes.

+Note: The Cluster doesnt support ALB's for kube_version-4.3.0_openshift.

 ## Example Usage

 In the following example, you can create a Kubernetes cluster with a default worker pool with one worker: